Brandt Jean's Act Of Grace Toward His Brother's Killer Sparks A Debate Over Forgiving

 In that essay, Gay said that for her, the problem is when forgiveness is taken as absolution.
 And she concluded, "I, for one, am done forgiving."

-The discussion about Guyger's sentence and Jean's is taking place against a complicated backdrop in which white police officers have killed unarmed black men in a string of high-profile incidents in recent years.
+The discussion about Guyger's sentence and Jean's act is taking place against a complicated backdrop in which white police officers have killed unarmed black men in a string of high-profile incidents in recent years.

-"God bless #BothamJean's brother," wrote Bernice King, the youngest daughter of Martin Luther King, Jr. and Coretta Scott King.
+"God bless #BothamJean's brother," wrote Bernice King, the youngest daughter of Martin Luther King Jr. and Coretta Scott King.
 "But don't confuse his forgiveness with absolving this nation for its gross, bitter discrimination against Black people in a myriad of its systems and policies.
 Racism and white supremacist ideology can't be 'hugged out.' "

 God bless #BothamJean’s brother.— Be A King (@BerniceKing) October 2, 2019

-Note: An earlier version of this story mistakenly said Brandt Jean forgave and hugged Amber Guyger on Thursday.
-That actually happened on Wednesday.
-And a reference to the verdict said it was announced on Wednesday.
-It was actually announced on Tuesday.